robuspospolitus/girly-time-tracker/README.md

 ## Time tracking

 The app counts a set of hours from a given category.
 You can easily add or remove hours as needed.
-Currently, there are three formats available for adding hours.
+There are four formats available for adding hours.

 The first one is entering specific hours and minutes spent on the activity.